Public-Health-Scotland/vscode_prep/README.md

 # **vscode_prep**
 This repo helps to prepare your vscode (Python and/or R) in the new Posit.

-## There are some important extensions to make vscode a powerfull tool
+## Extensions for vscode
-You can modify the “install_extensions_vsix.sh” file depending on your needs.
-These are the most used extensions you can file in the script:
+There are some extensions which will help to improve your development experience.
+The script called “install_extensions_vsix.sh” will automate the installation process.
+You can modify this file depending on your needs.
+These are the most used extensions you can find in the script:
-- ms-python.python (Needed for Python)
+- ms-python.python: Python support
-- ms-toolsai.jupyter (Needed for Jupyter Notebooks)
+- ms-toolsai.jupyter: Jupyter Notebooks support
-- vscode-icons-team (It improves vscode icons for files in a friendly way)
+- vscode-icons-team: It improves vscode icons for files in a friendly way
-- prettier-vscode (It helps to format your scripts)
+- prettier-vscode: Formatter for many type of scripts
-- rainbow-csv (It helps to see your CSV files in a nicer way)
+- rainbow-csv: It helps to see your CSV files in a nicer way
-- gitlens (It gives you more details about you GitHub repo)
+- gitlens: It gives you more details about you GitHub repo
-- code-runner (Powerfull tool to run chunks of code)
+- code-runner: Powerfull tool to run chunks of code
-- anaconda-extension-pack (Extension for conda environments)
+- anaconda-extension-pack: Extension for conda environments
-- r (Support for R language)
+- r: Support for R language
-- shiny (Support for shiny projects)
+- shiny: Support for shiny projects
-- vscode-peacock (Helpful when you have many vscode windows, you can give a specific colour to quickly recognise them)
+- autopep8: Formatter specifically for Python

 ## How to run this bash
 - Open a terminal on vscode (ctrl + shift + ') if you haven't opened one yet.